Finder Not Responding After Updating to Sonoma [5 Methods]

 Fix Finder Not Responding After Updating to Sonoma with 5 Proven Ways

 macOS Sonoma introduces many new features and enhancements, but with every software update, it may sometimes result in unexpected problems.
-Customers have observed that the Finder is not responding after updating to Sonoma.
+Some customers have reported that the Finder is not responding after updating to Sonoma.

 Why is Finder Not Responding After Updating to Sonoma

-After upgrading to macOS Sonoma, some users have reported that the Finder is not behaving as it should.
-This critical application, which manages files and navigates the Mac's file system, becomes unresponsive, causing a substantial disturbance in the user experience.
+After upgrading to macOS Sonoma, some users have reported that the Finder becomes unresponsive, causing a significant disturbance in the user experience.
+This critical application, which manages files and navigates the Mac's file system, fails to function as it should, leading to frustration and inconvenience for users.

 My MacBook Pro system was on 13 latest version.
 But today, I got a software update to 14.
 But, after performing the update, the Finder is not responding at all.
 All the other app seems to work ok... from the Apple Community

-There may be several reasons why the Finder stops responding after installing the Sonoma update.
-Corrupted system files, incompatibilities with third-party applications, and even fundamental hardware issues are all potential reasons.
-These problems might show as unresponsive windows, spinning beachballs, or apps not working on Sonoma, making it impossible to use your Mac properly.
+The Finder may stop responding after installing the Sonoma update due to corrupted system files, incompatibilities with third-party apps, or hardware issues, causing unresponsive windows, spinning beachballs, or apps not working on Sonoma, rendering your Mac unusable.

 How to Fix Finder Not Responding After Updating to Sonoma

-After determining why the Finder may stop functioning after a macOS Sonoma update, it's critical to investigate alternative remedies.
-Below, we'll review two major remedies that might help you remedy this problem.
-Remember that you may need to give your system time to execute the instructions between these stages.
+After determining why the Finder may stop functioning after a macOS Sonoma update, it's essential to explore alternative solutions.
+Two major remedies can help resolve this issue: however, keep in mind that you may need to give your system time to execute the instructions between these stages.

 Fix 1.
 Force Quit Finder